Driving Without Valid Vehicle Registration

 In every state, traffic laws make it unlawful to operate a motor vehicle when:

-Traffic laws in most states differentiate between operating a vehicle that is not registered, and operating a vehicle without proof that the vehicle is registered (i.e. when a driver of a properly registered vehicle fails to carry a required registration certificate, or fails to display current registration stickers).
+Traffic laws in most states differentiate between operating a vehicle that isn't registered, and operating a vehicle without proof that the vehicle is registered (i.e. when a driver of a properly registered vehicle fails to carry a required registration certificate, or fails to display current registration stickers).

 Many people wonder if they buy a used car, whether they can they drive it without registration.
 The answer is it depends on the state.
-In Michigan, for instance, you can drive home a newly purchased used vehicle but only if you drive the vehicle directly to the first place of storage (usually your home) within fifteen days of the sale.
-You must have the properly assigned title with you and should check with your insurance company to be sure you are covered.
+In Michigan, for instance, you can drive home a newly purchased used vehicle but only if you drive the vehicle directly to the first place of storage (usually your home) within 15 days of the sale.
+You must have the properly assigned title with you and should check with your insurance company to be sure you're covered.
 Again, the number of days you have to register a car varies so you should check with your state's DMV.

 In most states, certain types of vehicles need not be registered -- including "off-highway" vehicles, stored vehicles, or vehicles for which a "non-operating" has been filed with the state department of motor vehicles.